An Advocate for Your Child’s Financial Needs

 If your children do not live with both of their parents, they may need child support to make up for the lost household income; however, you and your co-parent may have very different ideas about how much financial support your children need.
 That is where having an attorney with ample experience in Texas family law can make a huge difference, both in your financial security and your children’s financial well-being.

 The law intends child support to put your children in the same financial position as they would be if they lived in the same household as both of their parents.
-Texas family law courts use this formula to calculate how much the noncustodial parent should pay.
+Texas family law courts use these child support guidelines to calculate how much the noncustodial parent should pay.
 Factors considered include:

 - The number of children involved

 - Each parent’s income and future earning capacity

 - The children’s health care costs

 - Whether the non-custodial parent is paying child support to a separate co-parent

 We represent both custodial and non-custodial parents, so we understand the sensitivities and complex emotions that can come from both sides of the issue.
 Our attorneys will work to keep emotions calm while negotiating a settlement that is fair for everyone involved, most of all the children.
 If necessary, we will go to court to avoid an inadequate or impossible level of payment.